CSC207-UofT/course-project-newtapp/phase2/design_document.md

 ## Updated Specification

    Since Phase 2, our group worked towards completing a number of critical components for our social media application.
-We began by completing the remaining tasks in our specifications and user stories.
+We began by finishing the remaining tasks in our specifications and user stories.
-These tasks included:
+Some of these tasks included:

 - Implementing Authentication
 - Password Encryption
+- Interactors for Message, conversation editing
+- Additional sorting algorithyms for conversations, such as based on friends or your location

 In Phase 2, we continued working on our implementation of our Web Application.
 This involved:
 - Moving to and configuring React
 - Familiarizing ourselves with  JavaScript and CSS
+- Data Transfer Objects for secure transfer of conversation, user and messages
 - Deciding essential components of our front-end
 - Using React Routes to enable navigation among views of various components
--

 ## SOLID Design Principles

 In the development of our App, we considered many uses of SOLID design principles to better demonstrate effective, well-designed code.